Rory Enrique Conde: Trial, sentence and imprisonment

 Following his arrest, Conde was charged with six counts of murder, two counts of rape and one count of theft.
 Prior to him going to trial, a Spanish-language newspaper named Exito! obtained court records concerning Conde's confession, in which it was revealed that he talked to his victim's corpses and would blame them for ruining his life.

 Several attorneys later remarked that they would likely face difficulty defending Conde at trial due to his confession and the amount of strong evidence against him.
-Two of his attorneys later attempted to have his confession rendered inadmissable in court on the basis that Conde was supposedly insufficiently advised of his right to a lawyer.
+Two of his attorneys later attempted to have his confession rendered inadmissible in court on the basis that Conde was supposedly insufficiently advised of his right to a lawyer.
 In response, prosecutors noted that detectives repeatedly treated Conde with cake, allowed him to call his family members and bathroom privileges before he himself decided to admit his guilt.

 In October 1999, Conde was put on trial for the murder of Dunn, as it was decided that he should be tried separately for the killings.
 He would later be found guilty of her murder, and was promptly sentenced to death.
 In 2001, he pleaded guilty to the remaining five murders as part of a plea deal - in exchange for receiving five life terms without the chance of parole, he was forbidden from attempting to vacate his sentences.